In the very west of Connecticut, the city of Norwalk sits by the water on Long Island Sound.

-The most prominent of these is the Town House, constructed in 1835 as a place for civic meetings, and one of the first buildings in Norwalk to be made of brick.
+My favorite of these is the sturdy Town House, constructed in 1835 as a place for civic meetings.
+It was one of the very first buildings in Norwalk to be made of brick.

 The Town House is still a mainstay of the community, hosting social events, meetings and displays of historic memorabilia.

-A rare survivor from the 1779 Burning of Norwalk is the Governor Thomas Fitch Law Office (1740), part of the kitchen wing from Governor Thomas Fitch’s house and furbished with an 18th-century Chippendale desk and other fittings to give a sense of what Fitch’s office would have looked like.
+A rare survivor from the 1779 Burning of Norwalk is the Governor Thomas Fitch Law Office (1740).
+This is part of the kitchen wing from Governor Thomas Fitch’s house and is furnished with an 18th-century Chippendale desk and other fittings to give a sense of what Fitch’s office would have looked like.